isunix/isunix.github.com/source/_posts/2014-07-24-about-the-sort-function-in-perl.markdown

 ```

 This post is going to be continued.
-I will add more thing as I come accross more useful and interesing examples regarding the sort function.
+I will add more things as I come accross more useful and interesing examples regarding the sort function.